demokratie-live/democracy-client/.github/ISSUE_TEMPLATE/feature.md

 ﻿---
-name: 🛠 Feature
+name: 🚀 Feature
-about: Only for well defined Features described by developers or product owners
+about: Only for well defined and described Features including design
 ---

 ## Feature